psrenergy/PSRClassesInterface.jl/src/PSRDatabaseSQLite/README.md

-# PSRDBSQLite
+# DatabaseSQLite

-Following PSRI's `OpenStudy` standards, SQL schemas for the `PSRDBSQLite` framework should follow the conventions described in this document.
+Following PSRI's `OpenStudy` standards, SQL schemas for the `DatabaseSQLite` framework should follow the conventions described in this document.

 ## SQL Schema Conventions